ranirab/TriviaGame/README.md

 # TriviaGame
-Trivia game was created using javascript.
+Trivia game was created using javascript and jquery.